hkhaung/webdev-projects/README.md

 -   the 4 boxes of images was not correct ie was not spaced correctly
 -   responsiveness was missing, had to chatgpt for it because did not know how to do it
+-   Below is result with boxes outlined.
+The final result does not have these boxes/borders.
     ![website result](landingpage/result.gif)